TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 <font color="#7f7f7f">This is an overview of my personal research project on amateur stellar "spectroscopy" which allows one to find the effective temperature of a star simply by taking and analyzing photos of them.
-Below, you will see a quick intro to the project, basic background information on the mathematical/physical principles, results, shortcomings, and next steps. </font>
+Below, you will see a quick intro to the project, basic background information on the mathematical/physical principles, results, shortcomings, and next steps.
+Feel free to skip to Methods if you don't want to read through the intro. </font>

-> [!tip]
-> You can collapse sections by hovering over headers and clicking on the little arrow icon to show/hide the contents under that header.
-You can use this if you get bored of reading the background preamble to skip to the methods/results, or alternatively use the table of contents on the right side of the screen.

 # Introduction